Darexsh/chromium-extension/README.md

 📝 Notes
 --------

-* Default weather location can be customized inside `script.js`.
+* Default weather location can be customized inside `script.js`

 * Background images can be replaced with your own (default must replace `default.png`)

-* Images set with the buttons are saved through Chrome Storage.
+* Images set with the buttons are saved through browser storage

-* Works best on the latest Chrome or Firefox Nightly builds.
+* Works best on the latest Chromium-based browsers

 * * *